jmorr93/deinfluence_her/want-list.md

+**Claude Commands have since merged with Claude Skills.
+But this document keeps old naming: Commands.
+Feel free to copy this document into claude and ask it to update any command reference and folder name to skills.
 ---
 description: Save a product you want to your Notion Want List — works with or without a browser
 allowed-tools: mcp__notion__notion-create-pages, WebFetch